 Although he started university as a pre-medical student, he converted to a chemistry degree after his first year when he realised that he didn’t like cutting up dead animals in biology labs.

 He went on to complete a Bachelor of Science with Honours in chemistry before going on to finish a PhD in organic chemistry at the University of Canterbury.
-This was followed by three years at Oxford University in the U.K., where he worked primarily on the construction of new organic molecules.
+This was followed by three years at Oxford University in the United Kingdom, where he worked primarily on the construction of new organic molecules.

-After returning to Christchurch, Kevin worked as a scientist for the Department of Scientific and Industrial Research (DSIR), which eventually became Crop & Food Research, and then in December 2009 Plant & Food Research.
+After returning to Christchurch, Kevin worked as a scientist for the Department of Scientific and Industrial Research (DSIR), which eventually became Crop & Food Research, and then, in 2009, Plant & Food Research.

 Over the last 19 years he has progressed to the position of senior scientist, then research leader.
 His main area of specialisation is the relationship between the chemistry of food components and the way that they function in food.

 Kevin was still at high school when he decided he wanted to do something scientific or technical.
 Chemistry in particularly grabbed his attention, mainly because of the great teachers he had, but also because of the colour changes and explosions!